Strategic communication of narratives: Analysis of the running example

 \item $h^\Sigma=0$.
 The most informative equilibrium is uninformative.
-In this case, a model's likelihood decreases in the posterior it induces, such that any partially informative communication strategy is associated with a tighter IC constraint than a fully informative strategy.
+In this case, a model's expected fit decreases in the posterior it induces, such that any partially informative communication strategy is associated with weakly tighter incentive-compatibility constraints than a fully informative strategy. \end{enumerate} \end{example}